 Our secondary operations are focused on establishing anti-depression clinics across the UK and providing business support services to similar entities in the United States.
 Our operations in the UK will involve using psychiatric assessment combined with physician/medical providers to administer intravenous infusions of ketamine, and our operations in the United States will involve providing business support services to entities that furnish similar services to patients who personally pay for those services.
 Operations will initially take place across the United States and the UK through partnerships with healthcare companies, including Zen Healthcare and The IV Doc.
 Our operations in the United States will initially be limited to providing business support services to healthcare companies; certain of these business support services will be subcontracted to The IV Doc through a Business Support Services Subcontract.
-We will not provide professional medical services, establish or own anti-depression clinics, provide psychiatric assessments, or be responsible for the administration of intravenous infusions of ketamine in the United States.
+(See "Business - License Agreements and Strategic Collaboration") We will not provide professional medical services, establish or own anti-depression clinics, provide psychiatric assessments, or be responsible for the administration of intravenous infusions of ketamine in the United States.
 Furthermore, we will not obtain or administer ketamine, nor will we maintain any license or registration to own, maintain or dispense controlled substances.
 We intend to provide business support services to properly authorized companies that provide clinical services of the type described above to self-pay patients, and we will subcontract certain of these business support services to The IV Doc.
 Zen Healthcare and The IV Doc will be responsible for obtaining any applicable regulatory approvals related to the establishment of anti-depression clinics in the United States or United Kingdom, respectively.

 United Kingdom.
-In the UK, we have established Pasithea Therapeutics Corp. as a wholly owned subsidiary to provide psychotherapy and to administer IV ketamine in clinics.
+In the UK, we have established Pasithea Therapeutics Limited as a wholly owned subsidiary to provide psychotherapy and to administer IV ketamine in clinics.
+As of June 21, 2021, Pasithea Therapeutics Limited has hired one employee who is responsible for marketing.
 Our UK branch has already partnered with Purecare Limited and Portman Health Ltd, which own Zen Healthcare, a general practice group with three locations: Marylebone, Knightsbridge, and Holborn.
 Zen Healthcare clinics treat patients, including providing psychiatric consultations, and have pharmacies that will procure, handle, and administer ketamine in treatment rooms, providing all pharmaceuticals and equipment necessary for the assessment of patients and the provision of the treatments.
 Zen Healthcare has been operating for five years and has approximately 30,000 patients.
 Its practices give us immediate exposure in the UK.
 Other advantages include gaining access to an existing management structure and qualified general practitioners, pharmacists, therapists, and psychotherapists.
 In the future, we plan to open independent clinics in London and other top regional cities in the UK.
+Zen Healthcare has informed the CQC of its intention to begin providing IV ketamine treatment and is able to commence such treatment without CQC formal approval, which is expected to be commenced by August 2021.